IELP offers an environment that supports your research in the most effective manner, offering financial, academic, and administrative advantages.

-Japanese government scholarships are available to excellent applicants, offering a monthly stipend of 146,000 JPY (Masters, as of March 2015) and 147,000 JPY (Doctoral, as of March 2015), as well as flights to Japan from the applicant’s country.
+Japanese government scholarships are available to excellent applicants, offering a monthly stipend of 146,000 JPY (Masters, as of March 2018) and 147,000 JPY (Doctoral, as of March 2018), as well as flights to Japan from the applicant’s country.
 In addition, successful IELP students are exempt from application, admission, and tuition fees, which are valued at 535,800 JPY per academic year.
 Excellent students in the master's program who will continue to the doctoral program of our graduate school may have an opportunity to acquire the scholarship for another 3 years.

 History and Tradition of Tohoku University